TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/WW3SgT9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Within Ken's ticket, and after looking into the issue, John sends communication to Ken that there was an update last night.
-John suspects that the update has lead to an issue for Ken, so he rolls back the update so that Ken may begin working as soon as possible; John will work with the support and sys admin team to determine why the update caused this issue.
+John suspects that the update has lead to an issue for Ken, so he rolls back the update so that Ken may begin working as soon as possible; John will work with the support and sys admin teams to determine why the update caused this issue.
 John sets the ticket status to "Resolved".
 </p>
 <br />